wilfeli/DMGameBasic/README.md

 ### Manual compilation
 1. download source code and compile using -std=c++11 flag (or similar)
 2. You will need boost and Eigen headers (no install required) for compilation.
-Compatible headers are included with the source code.
+Compatible headers are included with the source code, you might use them if you wish.
 3. minimacro.ini is a sample .ini file